Guides

 Our Rating

-Red Dragon Peter Wright Snakebite 3 darts — best premium darts for beginners 2026 The Red Dragon Snakebite 3 — Peter Wright's signature dart with 90% tungsten and black coating.
+Red Dragon Peter Wright Snakebite 3 darts — best premium darts for beginners 2026 The Snakebite 3 — Peter Wright's signature dart.
+Two-time world champion.
+Iconic mohawk.
+Great darts.

 Brand: Red Dragon